 George Black, a longtime member of the Redeemer, was a professor of French Literature, as well as a liturgist, hymnist, church musician and composer.
 George believed that music is an integral part of liturgy, that the choir’s role is to lead, and that the congregation’s work is to sing with purpose.
 He led by example, mentoring clergy, lay leaders and musicians his entire life.

 George left a library of arrangements for psalms, which we are releasing as a searchable resource to churches, organizations, individuals and students who are interested in this body of work.

 The George A Black Liturgical Fellowship

 Following George’s death in 2003, a fellowship in his name was established to help train future leaders of the church in areas of music and liturgy, and to develop skills of musicians interested in pursuing a career in church music, who demonstrate excellence in undergraduate and graduate music studies.
 Past recipients include Mark Vuorinen and our current Director of Music, Dan Norman.
-Our current fellow – since November 2015 – is Will Reid.
+Our fellow until recently was Will Reid.